 Choice of appropriate reference sequences and annotations are critical for optimizing the interpretation of reads as transcriptomic features.
 Currently this pipeline uses the genomic reference sequence GRCh38 and the transcriptomic reference GenCode Comprehensive Gene Annotation v27.
 Alignment is performed using HISAT2, a fast-paced, cost-efficient tool; gene expression is quantified using the RSEM algorithm.
 The overall schematic is shown below.

-This second module uses RSEM (RNA-Seq by Expectation Maximization) to quantify abundances of the transcripts identified in the first module.
+This second module uses RSEM (RNA-Seq by Expectation Maximization) to quantify the transcript abundance.
 RSEM uses a statistical model that accounts for the uncertainties of read mapping, as RNA-Seq reads do not always map uniquely to a single gene.
-Using a pre-constructed transcriptome index created from GRCh38 and GenCode Annotation v27, HISAT2 aligns the test data with the reference transcriptome and a bam file of aligned data is generated.
+Using a pre-constructed transcriptome index created from GRCh38 and GENCODE Annotation v27, HISAT2 aligns the test data with the reference transcriptome and a BAM file of aligned data is generated.
 The RSEM program rsem-calculate-expression is then used to estimate gene/isoform expression levels, resulting in an output file including expected_counts, TPM (Transcripts Per Million), or FPKM (Fragments Per Kilobase of transcript per Million mapped reads).

-More detailed information about this pipeline can be found here.
+More detailed information about this pipeline can be found in the Smart-seq2 Overview in the WARP repository documentation.